phschon/ultrabot/README.md

 * (fix) music player - WIP
 * post pictures from specific sources in regular intervals
 * moderation functionality for image posts
-* implement a better module recognition than the `ub-` prefix, to ensure that only proper modules are loaded and not helper classes (such as `testfuncrunner.py`)
 * support arbitrary module names (not only digits and letters)

 ## Notes

-* `template.py` contains the base code for creating new functionalities.
-Adapt line 8, 12, 35, the execute function and the file name for the individual purpose
+* `template.py` contains sample code for creating new functionalities.
+Adapt line 10, 14, 16-19, 44, the execute function and the file name for the individual purpose
 * In order to deploy the bot, you will need to register it using your discord account.
 More infos: https://discordapp.com/developers/docs/topics/oauth2